vj-presidio/specif-ai/README.md

 - **🔄 Real-time Collaboration**: Collaborate and refine requirements with team members.
 - **📱 Desktop Integration**: Seamlessly integrate with your existing workflow tools.
+- **📊 Analytics & Observability**: Optional analytics and observability tracked in PostHog and Langfuse.
 - **🔄 Multi-Model Support**: Choose the model that best suits your needs.
 Supported models include:
    - Azure OpenAI
       - gpt-4o